foocoding/Git/Xtra-Deep-Dive.md

-# Lecture 5 - under the hood
+# Under the hood
-This section is a deep dive for the students that want to learn more.
-This section is not required to learn.
+This section is a deep dive in some parts of Git for students that want to learn more.
+It not required to learn.
-1. Advanced commands

 # 1. Advanced commands